srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     > East US 2             36.6681     -78.3889     eastus2
     > ```

-1. To save the changes made to the file and close the editor, click **...** in the top-right of the editor window and select **Close Editor**.
+1. In the top-right of the editor window, to save the changes made to the file and close the editor, click **...**, and then click **Close Editor**.

     If prompted to save, click **Save** and the editor will close.

     > **Note**:  You can use **CTRL+S** to save at any time and **CTRL+Q** to close the editor.

-1. To create a resources required for this lab, enter the following command:
+1. To create the resources required for this lab, enter the following command:

     ```bash
-    ./lab-setup.azcli
+    ./lab05-setup.azcli
     ```

     This will take a few minutes to run.
 You will see JSON output as each step completes.